aflin/rampart/docs/source/sql-set.rst

         disabled if you believe that Texis is optimizing incorrectly.
 If it is disabled then Texis will process the tables in the left to right order, with the first table specified being the driving table.
-Added in version 02.06.927235551.

     compoundindex
         Allow the use of compound indexes to resolve searches.
 For example if you create an index on table (field1, field2), and then search where field1 = value and field2 = value, it will use the index to resolve both portions of this.
 When disabled it would only look for field1 in the index.
-Added in version 02.06.929026214.

     countstar
         Use any regular index to determine the number of records in the table.
 If disabled Texis will read each record in the table to count them.
-Added in version 02.06.929026214.

     minimallocking
         Controls whether the table will be locked when doing reads of records pointed to by the index used for the query.
 This is enabled by default, which means that read locks will not be used.
 This is the optimal setting for databases which are mostly read, with few writes and small records.
-Added in version 03.00

     groupby
         This setting is enabled by default and will cause the data to be read only once to perform a group by operation.
 The query should produce indentical results whether this is enabled or disabled, with the performance being the only difference.
-Added in version 03.00

     faststats
         When enabled, which is the default, and when the appopriate indexes exist Texis will try and resolve aggregate functions directly from the index that was used to perform the ``WHERE`` clause.
-Added in version 03.00

     readlock
         When enabled, which is the default, Texis will use readlocks